Introduction and Action Plan

 Progress against these objectives will be monitored continuously by Mr S. Yehya.

 This environmental policy is available on request.
 If you wish to obtain a copy or would like to discuss our progress against our objectives, please telephone 0151 650 2138

-Universal Lighting Services becomes carbon neutral.
+Universal Lighting Services retains ISO14001 and becomes carbon neutral.

 In January 2015 we commissioned the installation of an additional 5Kw of photovoltaic panels to supplement the existing 10Kw Sharp panel installation.
 Sharp have now moved all of their manufacturing from Wrexham to Japan, so this time we used Romag panels from a UK manufacturer located in County Durham.
 Once again, this keeps the cost of purchase within the UK and the local economy.

-The new 15Kw solar energy system generated 16,250 kWh during 2016, which amounts to an annual reduction in CO2 emissions of over 10.0 Tonnes using the DEFRA emission conversion factor.
+The new 15Kw solar energy system generated 14,250 kWh during 2016, which amounts to an annual reduction in CO2 emissions of around 10.0 Tonnes using the DEFRA emission conversion factor.
 Our total annual electrical energy consumption is 12000kWh.
 This is a substantial further reduction in our emissions, a considerable saving in our electricity costs and takes us to our goal of being the only carbon neutral lighting specialists in the UK.
 In fact, Universal Lighting Services is now a nett energy exporter.